Events - Month View

 New participants, please contact the NEST office at 206.525.6378 or info@nestseattle.org.

 Take a walk with your neighbors.
-NEST members Nancy Nordquist and Rosemary Blakemore leadd this group on 45 minute walks through Magnuson Park.
+NEST members Nancy N. and Rosemary B. lead this group on 45 minute walks through Magnuson Park.
 This group meets in parking lot E4 at the north end of Lake Shore Drive NE.

 Quiet the mind.
 Experience a grounded and centered state using focused intent, breath, and body postures.
 Deeply relax and practice self-healing meditations in still (internal) and moving (external) forms.